 Once organizations have an understanding of their source data, Box Shuttle allows full customization of migration jobs.
 Job setup includes the power to make decisions around:

-- Access permissions: Because Box Shuttle understands both the source system as well as Box, it can identify permissions mapping errors and provide a decision on how to manage these errors.
-Box Shuttle standard tooling provides users with automated resolutions to permissions conflicts.
-With Box Shuttle advanced tooling, organizations have more granular controls on adjusting permissions, including at the individual content level.
+- Access permissions: Because Box Shuttle understands both the source system as well as Box, it can identify permissions mapping errors and provide a decision on how to manage these conflicts.
+Box Shuttle tooling provides users with automated resolutions to permissions conflicts.

-- Errors: Errors that were identified during analysis are able to be skipped or re-assessed during job setup.
+- Errors: Errors that were identified during permissions scan can be skipped or re-assessed during job setup.

-- Content ownership: Customize the mapping of content ownership by user and groups on your source tool to Box, including the ability to reassign content to new users if required.
+- Content ownership: Customize the mapping of source system accounts to specific target accounts on Box, and map user and group collaborators on your source to their counterparts on Box, including the ability to reassign content to new users if required.

 Content migration simulation

 Simulate content migrations by doing a trial run of your migration without moving any live data.
-This step allows migration teams to understand the success rate of the file transfer and build confidence in their migration approach before executing the move to Box.
+This step allows migration teams to validate their configuration and settings, understand the success rate of the file transfer, and build confidence in their migration approach before executing the move to Box.